By Somali K Chakrabarti

 The function of music is to release us from the tyranny of conscious thoughts.

 Listening to the right kind of music can soothe you, put you in a state of relaxation and relieve you of tension.

-All it takes is 1 song to bring back 1000 memories
+All it takes is one song to bring back a thousand memories

 Music has therapeutic use for those with motor disorders, or to people with Alzheimer’s disease or dementia.
 People with Alzheimer’s disease are known to respond to the evocative powers of music.